eschava/broadlink-mqtt/README.md

 or download and unpack latest archive from
 https://github.com/eschava/broadlink-mqtt/archive/master.zip

-Also need to install required Python modules using
+Also need to install required Python modules using `pip install -r requirements.txt`
-`pip install paho-mqtt broadlink`

 ## Configuration
 All configurable parameters are present in `mqtt.conf` file.
 But there is also `custom.conf` file.
 Changes from `custom.conf` overrides `mqtt.conf` and it's better to put changed configuration parameters there, to avoid conflicts while updating branch from repository.